Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

       decomp_bytes: 5993989
     ...

-Writing to 'stats_reset' resets all the stats, including the per-device and per-wq stats::
+Writing to 'stats_reset' resets all the woke stats, including the per-device and per-wq stats::

   # echo 1 > stats_reset